e-is/capacitor-bluetooth-serial/README.md

   });
 ```

-## disableNotifications
+## stopNotifications

 Stops the propagation of value changes.

-  `disableNotifications(options: BluetoothDisableNotificationsOptions): Promise<void>`;
+  `stopNotifications(options: BluetoothDisableNotificationsOptions): Promise<void>`;

 ### Description

-Function `disableNotifications` disable notifications.
+Function `stopNotifications` disable notifications.
 Additionally, the event listener has to be removed.

 ```typescript
 listener.remove();